How to Calculate Your GPA

 How to calculate cumulative GPA

 Cumulative GPA works the same way, but across all semesters combined.
 You do not average your semester GPAs together.
 Instead, you go back to the raw quality points and credit hours.
+The complete guide to GPA and grades walks through this in detail, but here is the short version.

-Notice that the cumulative GPA (3.30) is not the average of 3.60 and 2.97 (which would be 3.285).
-The difference is because the two semesters have different numbers of credit hours.
+If your first semester produced 54.0 quality points over 15 credits (GPA: 3.60), and your second semester produced 41.6 quality points over 14 credits (GPA: 2.97), your cumulative GPA is (54.0 + 41.6) / (15 + 14) = 95.6 / 29 = 3.30.
+Notice that 3.30 is not the average of 3.60 and 2.97 (which would be 3.285).
+The difference exists because the two semesters have different numbers of credit hours.
 The first semester’s 15 credits carry more weight than the second semester’s 14 credits.
+Use the cumulative GPA calculator to combine multiple semesters quickly.

 Common questions